sjoshi804/Phi3-Vision-Finetune/README.md

 ## Update

+- [2024/07/16] Feature update for setting different lr in projector and vision_model.
 - [2024/07/03] Added WebUI demo.
 - [2024/06/27] 🔥Supports multi-image training and inference.
 - [2024/06/27] Supports saving the model into safetensor.